Tips for Working Parents: Child Care

 Have your child give you (or another adult) a daily check-in call at a set time.

-Make sure your child knows not to tell callers that he or she is alone.
+Make sure your child knows not to tell unannounced visitors that they are home alone.

 Teach your child not to open the door to strangers.